tiotype/type-neighbor/README.md

 ```
 // Font Info
 fontName: The name of font family
-singleName: The name of individual font within family (e.g. weight or style)
+singleName: The name of the individual font within family (e.g. weight or style)
 route: The route for navigation
+className: The class name of the individual font (referenced in _collection.scss)

 // Specimen Text
 textDefaultBig: The default specimen text used when tester is reset (on medium, large devices)